Nov 18 2008

 • Cantaloupe

-• Rainbow chard
+• Rainbow Chard

 • Green, Red & Yellow Peppers

-Vegetables and fruits also contain natural sugars that keep you alert.
+Vegetables and fruits contain natural sugars that keep you alert.
 Your brain needs natural sugars to function at its best.

 The Importance of Essential Fatty Acids

-Studies show that eating foods that are high in Omega Fatty Acids can reduce the risk of Alzheimer disease, too.
+Essential fatty acids are also necessary for maximum brainpower, as well as promoting normal brain growth and development.
+Studies show that eating foods that are high in omega fatty acids can reduce the risk of some disease, too.
 These fatty acids also help boost memory and your ability to learn new things!

 Other sources of good Omega fatty Acids are marine plants, such as blue-green algae, and nut or seed oils.